nyu-cso-fa16/recitation05/README.md

 * Complete the function `countVowels` in `vowels.c` that counts and returns the number of vowels in a given string.

-* Complete the 'toLowerCase' function in `lower.c`.
+* Complete the `toLowerCase` function in `lower.c`.
 It should return the input string with all characters set to lower case.
 To do this, you may find the ASCII representation of characters useful.
 Refer to this table:

 [ASCII](http://www.asciitable.com/)